pytroll/satpy/doc/source/performance_tests/index.rst

 Test procedure
 --------------
-- Each round will go through 5 scenes.
+- Each round will go through 5 scenes to calculate average.

 - The composite will usually be the default ``true_color`` which requires heavy computation like atmospheric corrections.